35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 ##### Lost Heygate homes

-The Datahub also shows that more social rented homes were demolished in 2021 than were built.
+The Datahub also shows that more social rented homes were lost in 2021 than were built.
 Only 31 were built, while 122 were demolished, with a net loss of 91 homes.
 Southwark claim this is a *['discrepancy'](https://www.southwarknews.co.uk/news/number-of-new-social-rents-decreases-by-20/)* but the lost units can be identified through the Datahub as being from the demolished Heygate estate[^5].

 The Datahub shows the loss clearly, in percentage terms, as minus 20.4% of the total housing delivered in 2021[^6].